DavDaddy/OpenSourceSetups.x10.mx/Xfinity/Michigan/readme.md

-See notes in setup in sim!
+See notes in setup in sim for 233-DavidHoskins-DX.sto!